vedxyz/leetcode-solutions/README.md

 - Nothing much to add.
 Just remember to consider edge cases.

+### Q15 - 3Sum

+- If you deduce the BCR to be quadratic, it may be a good idea to sort the input.
+  Doing so makes this problem an extension to the two sum two pointer approach.
+- You hold the first item constant, and move the other two to find matches.
+- Since the input is sorted, it's easy to skip duplicates by skipping equivalent adjacent elements.

 ### Q19 - Remove Nth Node From End of List

 - Again, dummy nodes help but be careful picking `dummy->next` instead of `dummy.next`.